GoodNotes/interviews/software-engineering.md

-GoodNotes - Example of Technical Challenge - Deprecated
+GoodNotes - Example of Technical Challenge

-We're using a new challenge, please contact us on careers@goodnotes.com if you want to take it!
-Don't submit this one, it is just an example of the kind of challenge you would have to face in our interview process.

 ===

 This is an introductory coding challenge to evaluate candidates interested in joining the team at GoodNotes.
 It is meant to be fun and short (<2 hrs typically) and introduce some of the engineering challenges at GoodNotes.

 ### Introduction